Unlike other European cuisines, few people are aware of what traditional Czech food looks like.

 They can be served alone or with treats such as Nutella or ice cream.

-A chlebíčky is an open-faced sandwich and a common Czech breakfast food.
+A chlebíčky is an open-faced sandwich and a typical Czech breakfast food.

 Almost all of the hotels I’ve stayed in in the Czech Republic have laid out the ingredients to make a chlebíčky as part of their breakfast buffet and chlebíčky are also a common sight in deli shops around Prague.